The human body is comprised of hundreds of different joints, but only a select few can rival the wrist for its amazing complexity.

 - A more obvious form of pain relief can come through medication.
 Drugs such as painkillers, non-steroidal anti-inflammatories and anti-depressants are typically prescribed to arthritis sufferers who are experiencing chronic pain.
 They can help improve quality of life throughout the day, but also, help one gain a better night’s sleep if they are suffering from pain overnight.

 - Performing wrist exercises and stretches can help to increase one’s pain threshold.
-This video contains some useful starter stretches to help wrist arthritis sufferers:
+Wrist arthritis support is vital to managing it – This video contains some useful starter stretches to help wrist arthritis sufferers:

 Different types of treatment for wrist arthritis

-Highlighted above are examples of pain management techniques that people can implement into their lifestyle.
+Highlighted above are examples of pain management techniques that people can implement into their lifestyles.
 Yet, what is available for wrist arthritis sufferers that require further treatment to alleviate their symptoms?

 It is important to remember that, unfortunately, there is no known cure to the symptoms of wrist arthritis.
-However, there are further treatment methods to provide further respite:
+However, there are further wrist arthritis treatment methods to provide further respite:

 - Steroid injections.
 The steroids reduce the activity of the immune system, which helps treat autoimmune conditions such as rheumatoid arthritis.
 Most steroid injections can be administered by your GP.
 They do not cure the underlying arthritis problem, rather, they work to provide an ease in pain or swelling.
 The respite lasts from anywhere between one week to two months, but there are also long-acting steroids that take longer to start working, but have longer positive effects.